[2016] Microsoft's Emotion API Determines the Best Companion at TGS2016 [Review]

 However, even if people say I'm favoring my own family, I have no regrets about this decision

-She was wearing a Little Red Riding Hood costume borrowed from IIJ, so this photo was taken before the start of the second day.
-She
+I'm wearing a Little Red Riding Hood costume borrowed from IIJ, and this photo was taken before the start of the second day.

-must have been tired from standing all day the day before, but she had a wonderful smile.
-I think
+I must have been tired after standing all day the day before, but I still have a wonderful smile.

 As one of the people involved, I was deeply moved by this result, so I would like to award this image the grand prize